Teacher Library Cards

 - 30 day material check outs

 It’s free!
-Stop by one of our locations to sign up for one today- you can even fill out a preliminary online application to speed up the process.
+Stop by one of our locations to sign up for a library card today- you can even complete a library card application through our app to speed up the process (after it’s approved, we’ll mail the card to you).
 Already have a card?
 It’s easy to switch your account without your card number changing!
 All you need is your Board of Education ID or Private School ID Badge.

 Curated Collections & Assignment Support